rscawthorne/SuperFresh/README.md

 7) You can now view the website as an admin or registered user.
 8) The admin menu and forms allow the creation on new users and website content.

-The xampp contains everything required to run the website, including:
+The xampp folder contains everything required to run the website, including:
 Apache web server, MySQL database and PHP pre-hypertext processor.